Hayley Kiyoko sings a lot about crushes. Expectations, her debut album from earlier this year, is full of songs about unrequited

 Sophie: Mine would be Aaron, in Year 4 as well.

-Didn’t realise Year 4 was basically primary school Love Island.
+Didn’t realize Year 4 was basically primary school Love Island.
 Did you tell Aaron how you felt?

 Sophie: I didn’t tell him but my friend did.
 He didn’t reciprocate.
 I remember being pretty sad about it, but I was only nine years old so I listened to some McFly and got over it quite quickly.